NTUDeepSpeed/Recruitment_Hackathon_2627/slides/workshop_slides_dhanoosh.md

 # Why *TERMINAL?*
 ![width:450px center](rm_rf_bslash.jpg)
-\* this is basically the `Avada Kedavra` of TERMINAL world, dont ever uses this
+\* this is basically the `Avada Kedavra` of TERMINAL world, dont ever use this

 <!-- account for differences between different os -->